 There is no evidence the COVID-19 vaccine affects fertility.
 People who are trying to become pregnant or who are pregnant and for whom the vaccine is recommended may choose to be vaccinated.
 A discussion with her health care provider can help to make an informed decision.

 In Phase 3 trials, the Pfizer vaccine showed a 95% efficacy rate 7 days after the second dose.
 The vaccine was 94% effective in adults >65 years old.
 The Moderna vaccine showed a 94% efficacy rate 14 days after the second dose.
 These results were consistent across gender, age, race and ethnicity.
 The length of immunity following vaccination is not yet known for COVID-19.
 Given the novel nature of this virus and vaccine development, long term data is not yet available to guide future vaccine protocols.

-All West Virginians 16 years of age and older are now eligible to receive the COVID-19 vaccine.
-Those 65 years of age and older will continue to be prioritized.
+All West Virginians 12 years of age and older are eligible to receive the COVID-19 vaccine.
 The West Virginia Department of Health and Human Resources COVID-19 Vaccine website offers more information about free vaccination clinics being hosted across the state, as well as ways to find vaccines at local pharmacies.

 Vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost.
 However, vaccination providers will be able to charge an administration fee for giving the shot to someone.
 Vaccine providers can get this fee reimbursed by the patient’s public or private insurance company or, for uninsured patients, by the Health Resources and Services Administration’s Provider Relief Fund.

 You should continue covering your mouth and nose with a mask when around others, avoiding close contact with people who are sick, staying 6 feet away from others, avoiding crowds, and washing your hands often.